Xundrug/MolGpKa/README.md

 ## Benchmark set for pka substitution effects

-In order to test the substitution effects extensively, we created a benchmark set by performing matched molecular pair analysis on experimental pKa data sets collected by Baltruschat et al. The benchmark set contains 4322 data points. it was listed in `benchmark_delta_pka/experimental_substituents_effects.csv`.
-Then, we filtered case with less than five substituents for visualization, the result was shown in `benchmark_delta_pka/visualization_substituents_effects.xlsx`.
+In order to test the substitution effects extensively, we created a benchmark set by performing matched molecular pair analysis on experimental pKa data sets collected by Baltruschat et al. The benchmark set contains 4322 data points.